LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 Property searches can be performed on any column within Scriptable Sheets.
 Ensure you use the full property path, with exact casing, and avoid extra whitespace.

-The contains filter operations will adhere to your `Search Settings`.
+The contains filter operations will adhere to your "Search Settings".
 This allows you to filter for properties that match partial values.

-When performing property searches on enums you can enable `Use String Enums` to filter enum values by string.
+When performing property searches on enums you can enable "Use String Enums" to filter enum values by string.
 Partial value searches do not work with string enum values.

 To search for null Object references use a question mark character `?` as the filter value.
 Example `p:myObject=?`.